thisdougb/thisdougb.github.io/_drafts/2019-09-09-deduce-your-way-to-devops-tooling.md

 Suitable paradigm | declarative, imperative | imperative Delivery Method | push | push, sometimes pull

+The push delivery method wins in most cases for the combo of infrastructure and operational tasks.
+When agents pull changes, you must always add additional infrastructure to monitor and check the agents.

 #### Decision Time
 In my example of a web company maturing to a more operationally focused state, we have refined our options using  deduction:
 > _Most recurring tasks will be operational, which suits the imperative paradigm, and we are required to push changes because some of those tasks also create infrastructure._